gem/oq-engine/doc/adv-manual/special-features.rst

 GMPE logic trees with weighted IMTs
 -------------------------------------------

-Our Canadian users asked us to implement GMPEs with a different weight per each IMT.
-For instance you could have a GMPE applicable to PGA with a certain level of uncertainty to SA(0.1) with another and to SA(1.0) with still another one.
-The user may want to give an higher weight to the IMT were the GMPE has a small uncertainty and a lower weight to the IMT with a large uncertainty.
-More the GMPE could not even be applicable for say SA(2.0) and in that case the user can assign to it a zero weight, to ignore it.
-This is useful when you have a logic tree with multiple GMPEs, some of which are applicable for some IMTs and not for others.
+Our Canadian users asked us to implement GMPE logic trees with a different weight per each IMT.
+For instance you could have a GMPE applicable to PGA with a certain level of uncertainty, to SA(0.1) with another and to SA(1.0) with still another one.
+The user may want to give an higher weight to the IMTs were the GMPE has a small uncertainty and a lower weight to the IMTs with a large uncertainty.
+Moreover the GMPE could not be applicable for some period, and in that case the user cab assign to it a zero weight, to ignore it.
+This is useful when you have a logic tree with multiple GMPEs per branchset, some of which are applicable for some IMTs and not for others.
 Here is an example:

 .. code-block:: xml